 Research: Initial research was conducted into the reasons behind food surplus and the impact this has on the environment, as well as the societal need for resource redistribution.
 Statistics and evidence were gathered to help make a strong case for a social entrepreneurial project to tackle these issues.
 The team attended the Internazionale Festival in Ferrara where they met food waste expert Tristram Stuart (prize-winning author of ‘Waste; Uncovering the Global Food Scandal’ and founder of ‘Feeding the 5000’), who encouraged their endeavours and has remained a supporter of the project.

 First ideas included looking at developing a web platform to facilitate food redistribution.
-This led to making contact with Plan Zheroes, an who had a similar online scheme.
-Connecting businesses and charities was already possible via their website, but there was a need to find ways to actually transport waste food between donors and recipients. therefore became the focus of the project pilot scheme.
+This led to making contact with Plan Zheroes, an organisation who had a similar online scheme.
+Connecting businesses and charities was already possible via their website, but there was a need to find ways to actually transport waste food between donors and recipients.
+Transport therefore became the focus of the project pilot scheme.

 A number of experts and organisations were consulted at various stages throughout the project, helping to shape and guide the ideas as they evolved (the diagram shows the extent of this network).
 Key case studies and interviewees were Fare Share, The People’s Supermarket, Love Food Hate Waste, the Sustainable Restaurant Association, Pret A Manger (sandwich redistribution scheme) and Thames Reach (a homeless charity).